0xFireWolf/RealtekCardReader/Docs/BootArgs.md

     - Value Type: `Boolean`
     - Default Value: `false`
     - Description: Add this boot argument to separate each CMD18/25 request into multiple CMD17/24 ones, so the host driver will not access multiple blocks on the card in one shot.
+- NoACMD23
+    - Boot Argument: `-iosdnoacmd23`
+    - Value Type: `Boolean`
+    - Default Value: `false`
+    - Description: Add this boot argument to ask the host driver not to issue the ACMD23 before sending the CMD25 to the card.
+When the driver processes a multi-block write (CMD25) request, the specification recommends to issue an ACMD23 to pre-erase blocks to be written to improve the write performance.
+By default, the host driver always sends the ACMD23 before the CMD25.
+Use this boot argument if you observe any write performance degradation.
 - ACMDMaxNumAttempts
     - Boot Argument: `iosdamna`
     - Value Type: `UInt32`